-Algorithms and Emission Factors (EFs) used by the Air Force are generally from AP-42; however, EFs for Air Force-unique sources have been developed by the Air Force.
-Emissions from bulk tank cleaning operations occur from tank degassing and from the evaporation of VOCs in the sludge and solvents applied, if any.
+Emissions from bulk tank cleaning operations occur from tank degassing, and from the evaporation of VOCs in the sludge and solvents applied to remove the sludge, if any.
 Note that there are different processes and types of equipment used in cleaning storage tanks.
 Emissions from storage tank cleaning may be greatly reduced based on the procedures used.
 Contact the personnel responsible for the cleaning of the storage tank(s) throughout the year to set up an accurate emissions profile from this process.
-The following steps are recommended for a "typical" storage tank cleaning.
+The following steps are recommended to calculate emissions for a "typical" storage tank cleaning.